 During the inquiry, students often become so involved in calculating the volume of cylinders that they forget the aim of the inquiry set at the start - that is, to decide if the assertion in the prompt is true.
 The teacher might, therefore, stop the exploration at intervals and encourage the class to reflect on what the results mean in relation to the aim.

-For a structured inquiry the teacher removes the idea of a variable (n) that could stand for different values and restricts exploration to one case - that is, n = 10.
+The new prompt removes the idea of a variable (n) that could stand for different values and restricts exploration to one case - that is, n = 10.

 By recording the results in a table, students conclude that the maximum volume occurs when r = 7.